KaeruCT/coding-challenge-ubitricity-fullstack-2020/README.md

 # Frontend

+The code for the frontend app is inside the `frontend` directory.

 I decided to build the frontend using https://nextjs.org/ (a React framework).

 The configuration for the frontend is in the `next.config.js` file.